Pressio/pressio-ops/docs/source/installation.rst

 Dependencies
 ------------

-Some parts of ``pressio-ops`` contain code and implementations that are specific to third-party libraries (TPLs).
+Some parts contain code that are specific to third-party libraries (TPLs).
-An example is ``pressio/ops``\ , which contains kernels specializations for widely-used HPC libraries (e.g. Trilinos, Kokkos).
-The main reason for doing this is that we aim, where possible, to alleviate the user from writing custom operations and allow ``pressio-ops`` to decide when and how to leverage the native libraries' operations to obtain the best performance.
-This should facilitate the integration and use of ``pressio-ops`` by existing applications.
-This is a growing capability and we currently only provide built-in support to some external HPC libraries (see below).
-Obviously, these TPL-specific specializations need to be guarded with preprecessor directives, and enabled only if one can access the TPLs.

-Enabling/disabling specific dependencies can be done via the cmake variables `listed here <keywords.html>`__.

-Optional vs Required
-^^^^^^^^^^^^^^^^^^^^
+Currently, the list of TPLs supported is shown below:

 .. list-table::
    :header-rows: 1